Birth Brain Injury – Barratts Ensure Lifetime Financial Security for the Child

 I acted for Max, who has cerebral palsy after his family asked me to see if there was a clinical negligence claim for him.
 I know what a difference compensation can make to a client with severe disability.
 Once I read the medical notes, I was concerned there were delays delivering Max and also resuscitating him after he was born.

 When Max’s mum went into hospital she had a monitor, called a CTG, to check the baby’s heart rate.
 I instructed experts who stated that if the monitor had been properly checked, the medical staff would have realised Max was struggling.
 They did not do this, so by the time Max was eventually delivered he was in very poor condition and needed to be resuscitated.

 Max had experienced hypoxia (lack of oxygen) due to the cord being around his neck.
 He needed urgent resuscitation but this was delayed and caused a longer period of time when Max’s brain was not receiving an adequate supply of oxygen.

 After Max was resuscitated and moved to the Neonatal Unit, it became clear that he had probably suffered brain damage.
 Apgar scores are used to monitor how well a baby is after delivery.
-The scores for Max’s fetal wellbeing were low.
+The scores for Max’s foetal wellbeing were low.
 His blood results, taken from the umbilical cord, showed acidosis.
 This happens when the blood does not have enough oxygen and indicated that Max was very ill.
 He was diagnosed with hypoxic ischaemic encephalitis – this is a medical way of saying there has been an injury to a newborn baby’s brain, due to lack of oxygen and blood flow.

-Max was transferred to another hospital where he could undergo cooling therapy with the hope that this would reduce the extent of his brain injury.
+Max was transferred to another hospital where he could undergo cooling therapy with the hope that this would reduce the extent of his birth brain injury.

 By the age of 2 Max had been diagnosed with dyskinetic cerebral palsy with abnormal tone in all four limbs.